sassoftware/quickstart-sas-viya-gcp/README.md

 ### User Accounts
 The *sasinstall* host operating system account is created during deployment.
 Use this account to log in via SSH to any of the machines.

 The *sasadmin* and *sasuser* SAS Viya user accounts are also created during deployment.
-These accounts exist in LDAP, and are the default user accounts for logging into SAS Viya.
-You cannot directly log onto the host operating system with these accounts.
+These accounts exist in LDAP, and are the default user accounts for logging in to SAS Viya.
+You cannot directly log on to the host operating system with these accounts.

-**Note:** The passwords for the *sasadmin* and *sasuser* SAS Viya user accounts are set in the *SASAdminPass* and *SASUserPass* variables within the [configuration file](#configFile).
-These passwords are displayed on the GCP Deployment Manager page which is only accessible to users with specific GCP permissions.
+**Note:** The passwords for the *sasadmin* and *sasuser* SAS Viya user accounts are specified in the *SASAdminPass* and *SASUserPass* variables within the [configuration file](#configFile).
+These passwords are displayed on the GCP Deployment Manager page that is only accessible to users with specific GCP permissions.
 If you are concerned that this is a security risk, you should change these passwords after the deployment.
-See link to new appendix for more information about how to change these passwords..
+See ["Change a Password or Set the Password for a New User"](#passwordmgmt) for more information.

 <a name="depmonitoring"></a>
 ### Monitoring the Deployment

 To monitor your deployment:
-*  Log into the Ansible controller to monitor the deployment log messages in real time.
+*  Log in to the Ansible controller to monitor the deployment log messages in real time.

-1. Log into the GCP console [here](https://console.cloud.google.com/) with the correct Google account, and connect to the project that is associated with your deployment.
+1. Log in to the GCP console [here](https://console.cloud.google.com/) with the correct Google account, and connect to the project that is associated with your deployment.
-2. From the *Navigation Menu* at the top left, click on *Compute Engine* and then *VM instances*.
+2. From the *Navigation Menu* at the top left, click *Compute Engine* and then *VM instances*.
-3. Click on the Ansible controller that is associated with your deployment.
+3. Click the Ansible controller that is associated with your deployment.
 4. From the "Logs" section, click on "Serial port 1 (console)".
 5. You will see the log in real time from the Ansible controller.
 Click *REFRESH* from the top to reload the log.

 *  Check the resources that are deployed from the Deployment Manager window.

-1. Log into the GCP console [here](https://console.cloud.google.com/) with the correct Google account, and connect to the project that is associated with your deployment.
+1. Log in to the GCP console [here](https://console.cloud.google.com/) with the correct Google account, and connect to the project that is associated with your deployment.
-2. From the *Navigation Menu* at the top left, click on *Deployment Manager* and then *Deployments*.
+2. From the *Navigation Menu* at the top left, click *Deployment Manager* and then *Deployments*.
 3. Click on your deployment.
 4. You will see a list of the resources that are installed with your deployment.
 Click on each resource to get detailed property information.

 *  Verify that you can log on to SAS Viya from the load balancer IP address.

-1. Log into the GCP console [here](https://console.cloud.google.com/) with the correct Google account, and connect to the project that is associated with your deployment.
+1. Log in to the GCP console [here](https://console.cloud.google.com/) with the correct Google account, and connect to the project that is associated with your deployment.
-2. From the *Navigation Menu* at the top left, click on *Network services* and then *Load balancing*.
+2. From the *Navigation Menu* at the top left, click *Network services* and then *Load balancing*.
 3. Click on *advanced menu* at the bottom of the list of load balancers.
-4. Click on the IP address associated with the load balancer from your deployment.
+4. Click the IP address associated with the load balancer from your deployment.
 5. You should see a SAS log on screen.
 Confirm that you can log on to SAS Viya as the *sasadmin* or *sasuser*.
 Use the password that you specified in the sas-viya.config.yaml configuration file.

 <a name=usage></a>
 ## Usage
 To connect to the SAS Viya login page:
 1. Log in to the GCP Console [here](https://console.cloud.google.com/).
-2. Ensure that you are logged into the correct Google account.
+2. Ensure that you are logged in to the correct Google account.
 3. Ensure that you are connected to the project that is associated with your deployment.
-4. From the *Navigation Menu* at the top left, click on *Network Services* and then *Load balancing*.
+4. From the *Navigation Menu* at the top left, click *Network Services* and then *Load balancing*.
-5. Click on the *Advanced menu* link at the bottom of the list of load balancers.
+5. Click the *Advanced menu* link at the bottom of the list of load balancers.
 6. Click on the address associated with your deployment from the *Forwarding rules* tab to open the SAS Viya login page.

 <a name=configFile></a>